0mar/mercurial/README.md

 * Quick summary

-This repository is a private repository for a project on Crowd Dynamics simulation, managed by Omar Richardson.
+This repository is a private repository for a simulation on particle interaction and crowd dynamics, managed by Omar Richardson.
-The simulation is written in Python and call some custom libraries written in Fortran90
+The simulation is written in Python 3 and calls some custom libraries written in Fortran90.

 * Version

-Current version: 3.2.
+Current version: 3.3.
 This simulation is under active development.
-Any information on simulation techniques and features is present in the (currently not disclosed) graduation report.
+Any information on simulation techniques and features is present in the graduation report.

 ### How do I get set up? ###